hihipy/Qualtrics_Processing_Pipeline/README.md

 ### What marimo Adds

-[marimo](https://github.com/marimo-team/marimo) is a reactive Python notebook stored as an ordinary `.py` file.
+marimo is a reactive Python notebook stored as an ordinary `.py` file.
 Per the [marimo documentation](https://docs.marimo.io) (validated here against marimo 0.23.16), it differs from Jupyter in a few ways that matter for a multi-step cleaning pipeline:

-- **No stale state.** marimo builds a [dataflow graph](https://docs.marimo.io/guides/editor_features/dataflow/) from the code.
+- **No stale state.** marimo builds a dataflow graph from the code.
 Change the cleaning step and every step downstream of it reruns.
 There is no way to end up looking at output from a cell that no longer matches its inputs.
 - **One definition per name.** A variable can only be assigned in one cell, so you never have two versions of `df` in play depending on what you clicked last.
-The [key concepts guide](https://docs.marimo.io/getting_started/key_concepts/) covers the constraints this imposes.
 - **It is a Python file.** `git diff` shows the code you changed, not a wall of JSON.
 The file imports and runs like any other module.
 - **Two run modes from one file.** `marimo edit` opens the interactive editor. `python qualtrics_processing_pipeline.py` runs the whole pipeline start to finish with no editor and no browser.
 - **Interactive controls instead of pop-ups.** File selection uses `mo.ui` elements rendered in the notebook, so changing the input file re-runs every downstream step against the new data automatically.

-The marimo team's [post on notebooks as dataflow graphs](https://marimo.io/blog/dataflow) explains the design, and the [FAQ](https://docs.marimo.io/faq/) covers the common friction points when moving over from Jupyter.

 The tradeoff is that the marimo version is stricter.
 The Jupyter version lets you rerun a single cell in isolation to poke at something, which is sometimes what you want when a specific column is misbehaving.